CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 >> * From the live distro copy the resolv.conf to the /mnt/funtoo
 >> * chroot

-6. Run the script that handles
+6. Run the scripts that handle post Chroot
 > * ( mkdir $HOME/scripts ; cd $HOME/scripts )

 > * wget https://raw.githubusercontent.com/CharlesStockman/scripts_for_installing_funtoo/master/reuseable.sh